graphistry/graph-app-kit/README.md

 **Note**: Base image includes Nvidia RAPIDS and AI dependencies so is quite large, see CPU alternative for a lightweight alternativve

-**Note**: Use `sudo` for docker-compose commands if your configuration requires it and is giving permission error
+**Note**: Use `sudo` for docker compose commands if your configuration requires it and is giving permission error

 ```bash
 # Minimal core